EdDuarte/similarity-search-java/README.md

 Note that all of the Converter classes above return a Callable, which can be submitted into any Executor in order to trigger multiple conversion calls in parallel.
-Below is an example of how to obtain the string similarity between two strings, with k-shingling for both strings being executed in parallel:
+Below is an example of how to obtain the string similarity between two strings, with k-shingling for both strings being forked as parallel tasks and then joined to compute the Jaccard index:

 ```
 KShingler kShingler = new KShingler(shingleLength);